RLynx0/backer/README.md

 `%Y`, `%m` and `%d` refer to the current year, month and day, respectively.
 The whole string would compute to something like `2023-12-19`.

 To be honest, the functionality is straight up stolen from the `chrono`-crate.
 See [their documentation](https://docs.rs/chrono/0.4.31/chrono/format/strftime/index.html)
 for a full list of possible atoms.

 ### Literal
 Anything part of a format string that isn't preceeded with a `$` or `%` will be taken as a literal string.
 That includes `{` and `}`.
 Even though these are part of referencing a variable, you can use them in literal strings freely.

-In cas you do want to use a literal `$` or `%d` in a format string, you can escape them with a backslash:
+In case you do want to use a literal `$` or `%` in a format string, you can escape them with a backslash:
 ```toml
 escaped = 'There is a \$, but no variable'